CRISPRlab/CRISPRviz/README.md

 CRISPRviz (CRISPR Visualizer) identifies and extracts repeats and spacers from genome files (.fasta), then displays this information via local web server for additional manipulation (localhost:4444).

-For more information, please see paper:
+For more information, please see paper: [CRISPR Visualizer: rapid identification and visualization of CRISPR loci via an automated high-throughput processing pipeline](https://doi.org/10.1080/15476286.2018.1493332).
-(in progress)

 ## Program operation